VAT registration Austria

 - Copy of the articles of association.

-- Confirmation by the local tax authorities that the company is registered for tax purposes in their country, in original and not older than one year (U70).
+- Confirmation by the local tax authorities that the company is register for tax purposes in their country, in original and not older than one year (U70).

 This process also takes approximately four to six weeks for the tax authorities to complete.

-Austrian VAT returns are submitted monthly if taxable turnover exceeded EUR100,000 in the preceding year.
-If a business begins operations, it must submit monthly returns if its turnover will exceed EUR100,000 in the first year.
-If turnover is less than EUR100,000, VAT returns may be submitted quarterly.
+Austria VAT returns are submit monthly if taxable turnover exceed EUR100,000 in the preceding year.
+A business begins operations, it must submit monthly returns.
+If its turnover will exceed EUR100,000 in the first year.
+If turnover is less than EUR100,000, VAT returns may submit quarterly.
 In addition, all taxable persons must submit an annual VAT return.

-Monthly VAT returns must be submitted, and full payment of the VAT due must be made by the 15th day of the second month following the return period.
+Monthly Austria VAT returns must submit, and full payment of the VAT due must make within the 15th day of the second month following the return period.
 If this day is a Saturday, Sunday or public holiday, the due date shifts automatically to the next working day.

-Quarterly VAT returns and full payment of the VAT due must be submitted by the 15th day (the next working day if this day is a Saturday, Sunday or public holiday) of the second month following the end of the VAT return period.
+Quarterly VAT returns and full payment of the VAT due must submit within the 15th day (the next working day if this day is a Saturday, Sunday or public holiday) of the second month following the end of the VAT return period.

 With regards to deregistration, no specific form has to be submitted to the Austrian tax authorities.
 A general application for deregistration can send to the Austrian tax authorities anytime during the year.
 However, all transactions have to be settled and all VAT returns have to be filed in order to proceed with the deregistration process.